1

 ORS Background

 The Office of Research and Statistics (ORS) exists within the Division of Criminal Justice (DCJ) in the Colorado Department of Public Safety (CDPS) to fulfill a number of DCJ's statutory mandates.
-These mandates include the administration of a statistical analysis center (SAC) supported in part by the U.S. Bureau of Justice Statistics (BJS) to facilitate the exchange of data and information.
-Visit the Justice Information Research Network (formerly, the Justice Research and Statistics Association) for information about Statistical Analysis Centers across the country.
-Additional statutory mandates may be found below in the tab, "ORS Legislative Mandates."
+ORS also serves as the Statistical Analysis Center (SAC) for the state of Colorado that is supported in part by the U.S. Bureau of Justice Statistics (BJS) to facilitate the exchange of data and information.
+Visit the BJS: State Justice Statistics Program and/or the Justice Information Research Network (formerly, the Justice Research and Statistics Association) for information about Statistical Analysis Centers across the country.
+Additional ORS statutory mandates may be found below in the tab, "ORS Legislative Mandates."

 The ORS analyzes justice policies and problems, evaluates criminal justice programs, conducts recidivism studies, and distributes information through publications, training sessions, and its web site.
 The ORS undertakes this work to assist the General Assembly, the Governor's Office, other state and local agencies, and the public for the purpose of enhancing the quality of criminal justice at all levels of government.
 The ORS previously provided research and staff support to the Colorado Commission on Criminal and Juvenile Justice (CCJJ) [sunset, September 1, 2023].